SEND Acronyms Decoded: Every Abbreviation Teachers NeedSEND Acronyms Decoded: Every Abbreviation Teachers Need - educational concept illustration

 The Essential 20: Start Here

 These twenty acronyms appear in virtually every SEND document, meeting, and conversation in UK schools.
 If you learn nothing else from this guide, learn these.
+Use it as a starting point for professional discussion: identify the learner's current need, record evidence from more than one lesson, and agree the next classroom adjustment with the SENCO or family.

 A Year 3 class teacher receiving their first EHCP transfer file will see most of these within the first two pages.
 Knowing them before your first annual review meeting means you can focus on the child rather than decoding the paperwork.